JustinBeckwith/justinbeckwith.github.io/_posts/2015-05-29-dependency-management-go.md

 Run `go get` to install a dependency (nothing new here):

+{% highlight console %}
-<pre><code class="language-bash">go get github.com/JustinBeckwith/go-yelp/yelp
+go get github.com/JustinBeckwith/go-yelp/yelp
-</code></pre>
+{% endhighlight %}

 When you're done installing dependencies, use the `godep save` command.
 This will copy all of the referenced code imported into the project from the current $GOPATH into the ./Godeps directory in your project.
 Make sure to check this into source control.

+{% highlight console %}
-<pre><code class="language-bash">godep save
+godep save
-</code></pre>
+{% endhighlight %}

-It also will walk the graph of dependencies and create a ./Godeps/Godeps.json file:
+It also will walk the graph of dependencies and create a `./Godeps/Godeps.json` file:

-<pre><code class="language-javascript">{
+{% highlight json %}
+{
 	"ImportPath": "github.com/JustinBeckwith/coffee",
 	"GoVersion": "go1.4.2",
 	"Deps": [